Hospice

 Continuous home care is short-term care used to manage extreme pain or symptoms by providing in-home support for 8 to 24 hours a day.
 Continuous home care services are predominately provided by nurses, supplemented by your caregiver(s) and hospice aides.

 A care team will be assigned to you.
-We strive to earn your trust and for you to know and feel comfortable with your care team.
+We strive to earn your trust and for you to know and feel comfortable with your team.

 The hospice medical director is specifically trained in end-of-life care.
 They communicate frequently with the hospice team and oversee your care.
 The hospice medical director works with the primary physician and RN case manager to ensure medical care is individualized for your needs.
 The primary physician and hospice medical director determine your initial and on-going hospice eligibility.